hackoregon/data-science-pet-containers/README.md

     can also log in as one of the users in `DB_USERS_TO_CREATE`, for example, `./login2postgis.bash local-elections`.
 -   `login2amazon.bash`: Log in to `containers_amazon_1` as `dbsuper`.
--   `pull-postgis-backups.bash`: This script does
+-   `pull-postgis-raw.bash`: This script does
-    `docker cp containers_postgis_1:/home/dbsuper/Backups`.
+    `docker cp containers_postgis_1:/home/dbsuper/Raw`.
 That is, it
-    copies all the files from `/home/dbsuper/Backups` into `Backups` in your current directory, creating `Backups` if it doesn’t exist.
+    copies all the files from `/home/dbsuper/Raw` into `Raw` in your current directory, creating `Raw` if it doesn’t exist.

-    I use this for transferring backup files for testing; I’ll create a database in the PostGIS container, create a backup in `/home/dbsuper/Backups` and copy it out to the host with this script.
+    I use this for transferring backup files for testing; I’ll create a database in the PostGIS container, create a backup in `/home/dbsuper/Raw` and copy it out to the host with this script.
+I create the backups in `Raw` instead of `Backups` so they don’t get automatically restored.
--   `push-amazon-backups.bash`: This is the next step - it copies `Backups` to `/home/dbsuper/Backups` in `containers_amazon_1` for
+-   `push-amazon-raw.bash`: This is the next step - it copies `Raw` to `/home/dbsuper/Raw` in `containers_amazon_1` for restore testing.
-    restore testing.

 ### Virtualenvwrapper